 The physical toll that firefighting takes on the body very obviously has long-lasting and often untold effects.

-Even on what should be days-off, fire managers act as Duty Officers (a 24-hour responsibility which is almost entirely) constantly responding to calls, emails, and texts, while similarly fire crews can be required to be on call[ii] to respond within 2-hours (also an unpaid expectation[iii]).
+Even on what should be days-off, fire managers act as Duty Officers (a 24-hour responsibility which is almost entirely unpaid) constantly responding to calls, emails, and texts, while similarly fire crews can be required to be on call[ii] to respond within 2-hours (also an unpaid expectation[iii]).
 Simply put, there is no “off switch” for firefighters until Mother Nature allows it to be so.

 Breaking their Families